deniznehlyadyuk/PollForge/README.md

 # PollForge - Version Roadmap
-This document outlines the planned versions and features for the Online Survey System.
+This document outlines the planned versions and features for the PollForge.
 The project follows a structured release plan with three major versions (v1, v2, v3), each containing minor versions with incremental improvements.

 ## **v1 - Foundation Phase**
 ### **v1.0 - Core Survey System**